-Since then it’s become one of London’s most sought after quirky, dry hire venues and it’s perfect for couples who want an imposing, unique ceremony space with bags of character.
+Since then it’s become one of London’s most sought after quirky, dry hire venues.
+It’s perfect for couples who want an imposing, unique ceremony space with bags of character.
 Architecturally it’s an amazing space, with beautiful stained glass windows, crumbling paintwork and interesting light.

 To see more Asylum Chapel wedding photography check out the posts below.

 Amy and Joe’s Asylum Chapel and Brockwell Lido wedding